 There are two equinoxes every year – in September and March – when the sun shines directly on the equator and the length of day and night is nearly equal.
 Seasons are opposite on either side of the equator, so the equinox in September is also known as the "autumnal (fall) equinox" in the northern hemisphere.
 However, in the southern hemisphere, it's known as the "spring (vernal) equinox".

-September Equinox in Seattle, Washington, U.S.A. is on
+September Equinox in Washington DC, District of Columbia, U.S.A. is on

 September Equinox in Universal Coordinated Time is on

 Tuesday, September 23, 2014 at 02:29 UTC

 - Local times for September Equinox 2014 worldwide

 - Sunrise, sunset and daylength around September Equinox 2014

 - Day and Night map for September Equinox 2014

 - Countdown to September Equinox 2014 in Washington DC, District of Columbia, U.S.A.

 What happens during an equinox?

 The September equinox occurs the moment the Sun crosses the celestial equator – the imaginary line in the sky above the Earth’s equator – from north to south. his happens either on September 22, 23, or 24 every year.